4rk1/SomethingAwesome/README.md

 system **[rsa]** to get a new password and continue your trip?

 Finally I was intrigued by hashing.
 I know that it is a type of cryptography, but I felt that it deserved it's own section.
-I've given a brief explanation of what it is and some basic attacks [**Hashing**](https://github.com/4rk1/SomethingAwesome/blob/main/Hashing.pdf)
+I've given a brief explanation of what it is and some basic attacks: [**Hashing**](https://github.com/4rk1/SomethingAwesome/blob/main/Hashing.pdf)

 Challenge 5:\
 There's only an hour until it's due but you've finally finished the Something Awesome project for COMP6841.
 You go to submit it